DevSkillsHQ/rubric-account-management-backend-level-1-0.0.7/README.md

 ## How to submit the assessment results

 1. Use the structure of the [Evaluation Rubric](#evaluation-rubric) section below and save a filled-in copy under the candidate's scorecard.
 Locate it at https://app.devskills.co/candidates. **Don't save the filled in results on the PR itself, as the candidate will see them!**
-2. Add an `approved`/`rejected` label to the candidate ([see how](https://www.notion.so/How-to-add-labels-to-the-candidate-bd0ca1a477584a18a885ea0ce07f4c5c)) at https://app.devskills.co/candidates to mark whether the code review has been successful for them or not.
+2. Add an `approved`/`rejected` label to the candidate ([see how](https://www.notion.so/How-to-add-labels-to-the-candidate-bd0ca1a477584a18a885ea0ce07f4c5c)) at https://app.devskills.co/candidates to mark whether they passed the code review or not.

 ## Evaluation Rubric